alexjeanderae/python-boiler/design_pytherns/key_ideas.md

 Key syntax considerations:
 1 - there are lots of event libraries that are stand-alone in python, you dont really need to write your own.
 They each have slightly different variations of observer.
 Blinker and pydispatcher are amongst the most popular.
 2- You can reduce the imports by using these techniques.
 3- self is used as first parameter when you use it.
 It typically indicate that you will instantiate that object and then do a bunch of stuff to it in the code inside the class.
 See observer_lib/db.py.
 Also they go along with def __new__ (or most often nothing) to create the blueprint (consturctor) and __init__ to inialize it.
-Self is great to refactor into better cohesion (do one thing) and loose coupling (one change somewhere else means many changes there)
+Self is great to refactor into better cohesion (do one thing) and loose coupling (one change somewhere else means many changes there).
+More about this and initializers https://www.youtube.com/watch?v=eiDyK_ofPPM